JSorngard/const-primes/README.md

 # const-primes

 A crate for generating and working with prime numbers in const contexts.
-This lets you for example pre-compute prime numbers at compile time and store them in the binary.
+This lets you for example pre-compute prime numbers at compile time and store them in the binary, or check whether a number is prime in a const function.

 `#![no_std]` compatible, and currently supports Rust versions 1.67.1 and newer.